 Galeblazers is a steampunk science-fantasy setting about adventurers who brave the turbulent skies of a fragile and chaotic planet.
 On Gahla, nothing is permanent, and nothing stays in place for long.
 Flying islands careen through the vast sky, pulled southwards by a great storm, at the center of which lies a black abyss.
 Always to the south is certain doom, and to the north, an impenetrable wall of mist from which no one has ever returned.

 The ever-fluctuating mechanics of the world promote stories that touch on the themes of immigration, cultural belonging, colonialism, abandonment, and ecological justice.
-It is inspired by works like Nausicaa of the Valley of the Wind, Skyjacks, Attack on Titan, His Dark Materials, Final Fantasy IX and XII, and The Dragon Prince, with a twist of Discworld and a splash of folk music.
+It is inspired by works like Nausicaa of the Valley of the Wind, Skyjacks, Attack on Titan, His Dark Materials, Breath of the Wild, Final Fantasy IX and XII, and The Dragon Prince, with a twist of Discworld to mellow things out.

 Ongoing campaigns can also turn a focus towards the struggle of cultivating a balanced existence on the ayrlands, in the face of natural dangers and rising tensions among their neighbors.
 Even in times of stability and peace, survival will depend on ensuring that people plan ahead for the increasingly frequent winters, and the clashes of cultures that will slowly come into sharper focus, as everyone swirls closer together.